filoxen/threads/README.md

 VALID_API_KEY=<your_api_key>   # API key for authorizing requests to this service ROBLOSECURITY=<cookie>         # Your Roblox roblosecurity cookie (only needed for authed APIs)
 ```

-## ⚠️ Disclaimer

-This tool uses Roblox's APIs in a way that violates their Terms of Service.
-Roblox may moderate or ban accounts that use this.
-Use at your own risk.

 ## Running